beaucollins/time-graph/README.md

 To allow the parent component to signal that the changes from the gesture should be made more permanent, the `withGestures` wrapped component provides another prop named `onGestureChange`.
 This is a callback function that gets called as new gestures are recognized.
 It is given three parameters:

-- `gesture` - the new gesture that is happenning
+- `gesture` - the new gesture that is happening
 - `prevGesture` - the gesture it replaces
 - `getModifications` - a function that well return the modifications a gesture would produce.